-Located in the Garment District, the International Wine Center (IWC) was founded in 1982.
-International Wine Center (IWC) is a wine school licensed by the New York State Education Department for the purpose of providing professional training for individuals who hold or aspire to careers in the field of wine and spirits.
+The International Wine Center (IWC) was founded in the Garment District in 1982.
+International Wine Center (IWC) is a wine school licensed by the New York State Education Department to provide professional training for individuals who hold or aspire to careers in wine and spirits.

-Originally, the school tried to develop an independent curriculum.
-It became “a training ground for numerous members of the wine trade” according to the New York Times (July 6, 1988) The school’s wine programming was never fully developed and was dismantled.
+Initially, the school tried to develop an independent curriculum.
+Instead, it became “a training ground for numerous members of the wine trade,” according to the New York Times (July 6, 1988).
+As a result, the school’s wine programming was never fully developed and was dismantled.

-Mary Ewing-Mulligan is also the co-author of the best-selling “Wine for Dummies” book.
+Mary Ewing-Mulligan is also the best-selling “Wine for Dummies” book co-author.

-The wine school was founded by Albert L. Hotchkin Jr, a business consultant-turned-restaurateur.
+Albert L. Hotchkin Jr, a business consultant-turned-restaurateur, founded the wine school.
 The school was located at 144 West 55th Street, on the second floor above Mr. Hotchin’s popular Tastings Wine Bar and Restaurant.
-The restaurant closed in 1998 and the school moved to West 29th St. It was under his leadership that IWC becomes a site for wine industry events.
-It was the site of some of the first professional wine tastings in NYC.
+The restaurant closed in 1998, and the school moved to West 29th St. Under his leadership, IWC became a site for wine industry events.
+In addition, it was the site of some of NYC’s first professional wine tastings.

 Mr. Hotchkin passed away in 2003.

 The school’s storied history and its famous wine director are important considerations.
-The school as it exists today is less exciting than it was in earlier times.
+However, the school as it exists today is less exciting than it was in earlier times.
 The teaching staff is not as well-seasoned nor dynamic as they once were.
-The classroom is a small affair, with fold-out plastic tables and fluorescent lighting.
-Classes are centered around power point presentations and an instructor, at times, reading from a manual.
+The classroom is small, with fold-out plastic tables and fluorescent lighting.
+Classes are centered around PowerPoint presentations and an instructor, at times, reading from a manual.

-Despite the lackluster programming, the IWC is the center of the Wine & Spirits Education programming in the United States.
+Despite the lackluster programming, the IWC is the center of Wine & Spirit Education Trust programming in the United States.
 For that reason alone, this wine school is worthwhile attending.

-Over the past few years, the International Wine Center has been facing stiff completion against another WSET Affiliate, Fine Vintage LTD. For over 30 years, the IWC had a monopoly on WSET credentials in New York City.
-This made a lot of sense: IWC was the pioneering school to bring this type of wine accreditation to the United States.
+Over the past few years, the International Wine Center has faced stiff competition against another WSET Affiliate, Fine Vintage LTD. For over 30 years, the IWC has monopolized WSET credentials in New York City.
+This made a lot of sense: IWC was the pioneering school to bring this wine accreditation to the United States.

-However, as the quality of their programs faltered over the past decade, it seems that WSET America decided to introduce come competition into the field.
-While the importance of the IWC cannot be understated, it is very clear that anyone seeking a quality WSET education in New York, should welcome this newfound competition.
+However, as the quality of their programs faltered over the past decade, it seems that WSET America decided to introduce some competition into the field.
+While the importance of the IWC cannot be understated, it is very clear that anyone seeking a quality WSET education in New York should welcome this newfound competition.